What do the hearing test result categories mean?

 • They have signs of noise damage which is getting worse compared to previous years.

 Hearing should be similar in both ears so having one lower than the other is a possible sign of a problem.
-The most common causes are simply a blocked ear canal or an infection in one ear.
+The most common causes are simply a blocked ear canal or an infection in one ear although if you Google unilateral hearing loss, like googling anything medical, cancer always pops up somewhere and as with everything else, that can also be the case here.

 From a noise perspective, there are some noises which can hit one ear more than another and the common ones are shooting and being a DJ.
 In the old pre-aircon days it was also common for van and HGV drivers to have one ear showing more losses than the other from spending hours every day driving with the window open, giving a significant noise exposure to one ear, but that’s less common now.